fiskaltrust/portal-manual-doc/doc/portal-handbook_EN_04.md

 The individual pages described are sometimes called up with delays of up to 60 seconds.
 This is due to the fact that some very complex processes, such as a database search, are carried out in the background.

-As many details on the fulfilment of the cash register obligation in 2016 were published at very short notice and not all processes can yet be tested on a larger scale (e.g. nationwide registration via FinanzOnline), we apologise for any errors in the start-up phase.
+As many details on the fulfilment of the cash register obligation in 2016 were published at very short notice and not all processes can yet be tested on a larger scale (e.g. nationwide registration via Finanz Online), we apologise for any errors in the start-up phase.
 For larger applications, please contact our team in advance.

 We are pleased about any information for the improvement of our services.